Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 The workflow of a centralised strategy, unless specified otherwise, is as follows:

-- initialisation round: one train task on each organisation
+- initialisation round: one train task on each train organisation
-- then for each round: one aggregate task on the central organisation then one train task on each organisation
+- then for each round: one aggregate task on the central organisation then one train task on each train organisation

 Steps of an aggregate task:

-- Calculate the shared state from each organisation's shared state update
+- Calculate the common shared state from the previous train tasks shared state.

 Steps of a train task: